-- 1. Individual differences: Each individual differs with each other in different ways like intelligence, physique, personality, thinking behaviour etc and organization has to follow different styles to deal with them and to get the work done.
+- 1. Individual differences: Each individual differs from the other in different ways like intelligence, physique, personality, thinking, behaviour etc and organization has to follow different styles to deal with them and get the work done.
 OB begins with individual and studying their distinct behaviour. - 2.
-A Whole Person: OB is based the concept that when a person is appointed only his/her skill is not hired but their social background, bikes, dislikes, pride etc, are also hired.
-Managers should try to develop a work place a home away from none and should focus to provide a better person in terms of growth and development. - 3.
-Caused Behaviour: OB lays on the concept that behaviour of individuals towards any other person, thing or a situation is caused due to some reason behind it.
-Behaviour of the employee depends on thinking of his/her towards the situation as right or wrong. - 4.
-Human dignity: This concept is based on ethical philosophy- at treating human beings differently from other factors of production with complete respect in humanity & dignity not as the economic tool. - 5.
-Organizations are social systems: OB treats organizations as the social system having both psychological & social needs & roles like individuals.
-Two types of social system exist in organizations formal and informal social system and organization environment is dynamic in nature with all the parts of system being interdependent & influenced with each other.
+A Whole Person: OB is based on the concept that when a person is appointed, not only his/her skills are not hired but their social background, likes, dislikes, pride etc, are also hired.
+Thus, OB takes into account the individual as a whole. - 3.
+Caused Behaviour: OB lays on the concept that behaviour of individuals towards any other person, thing or a situation which is caused due to some reason.
+Behaviour of the employee depends on his/ her thinking towards the situation as right or wrong. - 4.
+Human dignity: This concept is based on ethical philosophy- at treating human beings differently from other factors of production with complete respect in humanity & dignity and not as the economic tool.

-Approach to study OB
+5. Organizations are social systems: OB treats organizations as the social system having both psychological & social needs.
+Two types of social system exist in organizations- formal and informal social system.
+Organization environment is dynamic in nature with all the parts of system being interdependent & influenced with each other.

-1. Human Resources Approach: This approach recognize fact that human resources is the central and most important resources of any organization and should be developed towards
+Approaches to study OB

-- high competency, creativity so that they can contribute to the success of the organization.
+- 1. Human Resources Approach: This approach recognizes the fact that human resource is the central and most important resources of any organization and should be developed towards high competency, creativity so that they can contribute to the success of the organization.
 This approach is also called supportive approach. - 2.
-Contingency Approach: This approach assumes that there is no best way available in any organizational situations and each situation is contingent or influenced by many other variables.
+Contingency Approach: This approach assumes that there is no best way available in any organizational situation and each situation is contingent or influenced by many other variables.
 Appropriate managerial action on any situation depends on various elements related to that situation. - 3.
-Systems Approach: Systems approach vie all its parts or activities as interrelated. - 4.
-Productivity approach: Productivity is the ratio output input shows the efficiency and effectiveness of organization.
-It is expressed in terms of economic inputs and outputs but human and social inputs and outputs are also important OB decision involve human, social and economic issues and so productivity is the significant part of literature of OB. - 5.
-Internationalism: Internationalism studies that how people select interpret behaviour in various situations to determine individuals' behaviour.
+Systems Approach: Systems approach views OB as a system of which all its parts or activities as interrelated. - 4.
+Productivity approach: Productivity is the ratio of output &input.
+It shows the efficiency and effectiveness of organization.
+It is expressed in terms of economic inputs and outputs but human and social inputs and outputs are also important OB decision involve human, social and economic issues and so productivity is the significant part of literature of OB.